CD Estepona: History

 Promoted to Segunda División B in 1989, the club remained five campaigns in the category after suffering relegation in 1994; shortly after, the club suffered an administrative relegation after failing to pay the debts with past players, and subsequently folded.

-Another clubs in the city followed: Unión Estepona CF (founded in 1995 and dissolved in 2014) and CD Estepona FS (founded in 2014 as a replacement to Unión Estepona).
+Another club in the city followed: Unión Estepona CF (founded in 1995 and dissolved in 2014) and CD Estepona FS (founded in 2014 as a replacement for Unión Estepona).
 Both also reached the national divisions.